da-nish/Flowman/README.md

   X-User-Data: "{{userobj}}"
 ```

-If a request has a body and no `Content-Type` header, Flowman automatically adds:
+If a request has a body and no `Content-Type` header, AutomateTest automatically adds:

 ```text
 Content-Type: application/json